 Inside El Laguito: The Home of Cohiba Cigars

-The stunning El Laguito mansion in Havana is surrounded by trees.
 The factory was named after the nearby lake and features a smaller building on the premises where the fermentation takes place.

 MEDIO TIEMPO – All Cuban Cigars comprise of five different types of tobacco leaves – Volado, Seco, Ligero, Capote and Capa.
 For Cohiba Behike Cigars, a sixth leaf is added, the famous Medio Tiempo.
 Due to the set timing of harvest and the fact that each plant grows at slightly different speeds, not all plants develop Medio Tiempo leaves when harvest comes.
 This makes them very limited and sometimes exceedingly small compared to other leaves.
-In essence, Medio Tiempo is a Ligero leaf which harnesses a strong concentration of oils, bringing extra strength, taste and aromatic flavour.
+In essence, Medio Tiempo is a Ligero leaf which harnesses a strong concentration of oils - bringing extra strength, taste and aromatic flavour.
 We would like to confirm that, contrary to popular belief, Medio Tiempo is not what is holding back Behike production.

 The sorting room at El Laguito.
 Wrapper leaves are classified, sectioned and arranged in piles ready to be passed on to the torcedores.

 THE VILLA – Once marvelling through the ground floors and taking in the lingering scent of beautifully cured tobacco, we headed upstairs and were greeted with tour guide Mamita, to the room where wrapper leaves were prepared and classified by quality grade.
 A diligent task, tobacco leaves at this stage have their central veins removed and are split in half.
-In essence each wrapper leaf, once halved and deveined, will be used for two cigars.
+In essence, each wrapper leaf, once halved and deveined, will be used for two cigars.
 The central vein of a tobacco leaf accounts for about 90% of its nicotine content and, once set aside, these woody stalks are re-used as fertiliser.

 LA GALERA - There was an air of silence – no lectors reading.
 Some rollers were listening to music.
 Determined as lions on the cusps of conquering their prey, the cigar rollers barely stopped to notice our arrival.
 We admiringly gazed at their focus and pride.
-El Laguito houses only the best torcedores in Cuba, an equal mix of men and women who have spent years training to reach their artisanal peak.
+El Laguito houses only the best torcedores in Cuba, an equal mix of men and women, who have spent years training to reach their artisanal peak.
 The cigars are first rolled with filler and binder leaves and then pressed inside their respective cigar moulds.
-Once this process is finished, the cigar wrappers are skilfully applied.
+Once this process is finished, the cigar wrappers are skillfully applied.
 For the most trained and expertise cigar roller, approximately 100 cigars are made per day.

 QUALITY CONTROL – Our final stop on our tour of this spectacular mansion, landed us at the quality control room.
 One by one, cigars are weighed and inspected – perfect colours, shapes and sizes.
-Extraordinarily, the process and technology has not changed since the nineteenth century.
-Your Cohiba Cigars are made exactly as they were centuries ago.
+Extraordinarily, the process and technology have not changed since the nineteenth century.
+Your Cohiba cigars are made exactly as they were centuries ago.
 All except one suction machine which checks the draw of cigars.

 Left: Vladimir smiles at the camera inside the QC room.
-Right: Freshly rolled pile of the Cohiba Robusto Reserva.
+Right: a Freshly rolled pile of the Cohiba Robusto Reserva.

 Left: Quality Control room at El Laguito.
 Right: Pedro, the factory director, chats with us over Cuban coffee and cigars